 There's a bigger picture here as well.
 Don't make decisions that will get in the way of your ability to earn.
 That's known as opportunity costs.

-If you don't make sure you have the right insurance and your car gets totaled, you may not have the money to get your car repaired.
+If you don't make sure you have the right insurance as a Dasher and your car gets totaled, you may not have the money to get your car repaired.
 In fact the cost of the repair could be far greater than you earn, especially if you only do this as a side hustle.

 The same thing is true with car maintenance.
 If your car needs major repair and you don't have the money, you not only are stuck with the repair costs, but without a car you can't make more money.